Jonas Forshell

 That mattered for two reasons.
 First, the site needed to sound like me rather than like generic portfolio language.
 Second, I wanted a place where I could keep my product sense active by building, testing, fixing, and refining something real.

-Illustrated overview of the portfolio homepage with hero, proof pillars, and featured examples
+Illustrated overview of the portfolio homepage with hero and work example cards

 The homepage needed to feel clear and deliberate without slipping into polished-but-generic portfolio language.Open full-size image